FRANK ROSS BRAZIL

 FIRM PARTNER & ATTORNEY AT LAW

 Frank Ross Brazil is a Nashville attorney born and raised in Nashville, Tennessee.
-He earned his bachelor’s degree in Political Science at the College of Charleston (cum laude) and completed his Juris Doctorate at the Charleston School of Law, where he competed in Moot Court competitions.
+He earned his bachelor’s degree in Political Science at the College of Charleston (cum laude) and completed his Juris Doctorate at the Charleston School of Law.

 Upon admission to the Tennessee bar, he went into private practice.
 After practicing as a sole proprietor, Mr. Brazil assumed an of counsel position at one of Nashville’s premier defense firms, Bell, Tennent and Frogge, PLLC.
 In 2017, he joined his law partner, Wesley Clark, creating Brazil Clark, PLLC.

 Mr. Brazil provides comprehensive services in the administration of trusts and estates for affluent families.
 His practice covers a range of areas connected with trust formation, management, and litigation.
 Mr. Brazil works with families to develop intelligent asset distribution plans to maximize wealth preservation.
 From addressing complications to litigating trust disputes, Mr. Brazil navigates complex estate and trust issues.
 He also fosters strong relationships with families to better understand their unique needs and goals.
 Mr. Brazil's dedicated approach towards managing trusts and estates has been recognized and valued by many families who trust him to safeguard their financial futures and legacies.